Murray Dry

-Murray Dry is an American political scientist specializing in American constitutional law, American political thought, political philosophy, freedom of speech, freedom of religion, federalism, separation of powers, and the American founding.
+Murray Dry (born 1941) is an American political scientist specializing in American constitutional law, American political thought, political philosophy, freedom of speech, freedom of religion, federalism, separation of powers, and the American founding.

 Dry helped compile The Complete Anti-Federalist with his former teacher Herbert Storing.
 He is currently the Charles A. Dana Professor of Political Science at Middlebury College, having earned his BA, MA, and Ph.D. at the University of Chicago, where he studied under Storing and Leo Strauss, among others.
 For the 2009–2010 academic year, he was a visiting professor at Yeshiva University.
 He most recent area of research is the constitutionality of same-sex marriage, on which he published a book in 2017.